-For more fun digging, the Irish School of Archaeology runs week-long camps over the summer in its Harold’s Cross and Malahide locations.
-The camps are aimed at youngsters aged between 7-12 and activities include a Viking house excavation, weaponry and combat, treasure hunts, and a real life archaeology dig.
+For more fun digging, the School of Irish Archaeology runs week-long camps over the summer in its Harold’s Cross and Malahide locations.
+The Big Dig Archaeology Camps are aimed at youngsters aged between 7-12 and activities include a Viking house excavation, weaponry and combat, treasure hunts, and a real life archaeology dig.

 Running a summer camp as a business

 Got an idea for an Irish summer camp?
 Here are a few things to consider before you get started.

 A summer camp is a business like any other, so before you get started you need to decide the scale of your operation and who you need to cater for.
 How many kids can you facilitate at a time, and for what age groups?
 Can you accommodate children with special needs?
 What kinds of activities will you offer, and what kind of facilities will you require?

 - Business plan